mhostetter/galois/docs/basic-usage/compilation-modes.rst

 The :obj:`galois` library supports finite field arithmetic on NumPy arrays by just-in-time compiling custom `NumPy ufuncs <https://numpy.org/doc/stable/reference/ufuncs.html>`_.
 It uses `Numba <https://numba.pydata.org/>`_ to JIT compile ufuncs written in pure Python.
-The created :ref:`Galois field array class` `GF` intercepts NumPy calls to a given ufunc, JIT compiles the finite field ufunc (if not already cached), and then invokes the new ufunc on the input array(s).
+The created :obj:`~galois.FieldArray` subclass `GF` intercepts NumPy calls to a given ufunc, JIT compiles the finite field ufunc (if not already cached), and then invokes the new ufunc on the input array(s).

 There are two primary compilation modes: `"jit-lookup"` and `"jit-calculate"`.
-The supported ufunc compilation modes of a given finite field are listed in :obj:`~galois.FieldArrayClass.ufunc_modes`.
+The supported ufunc compilation modes of a given finite field are listed in :obj:`~galois.FieldArray.ufunc_modes`.

 .. ipython:: python

     GF = galois.GF(3**5)
     GF.ufunc_modes

-Large finite fields, which have `dtype=np.object_`, use `"python-calculate"` which utilizes non-compiled, pure-Python ufuncs.
+Large finite fields, which have :obj:`numpy.object_` data types, use `"python-calculate"` which utilizes non-compiled, pure-Python ufuncs.

 .. ipython:: python

     GF = galois.GF(2**100)
     GF.ufunc_modes

+.. _lookup tables:

 Lookup tables
 -------------

 The lookup table compilation mode `"jit-lookup"` uses exponential, logarithm, and Zech logarithm lookup tables to speed up arithmetic computations.
-These tables are built once at *Galois field array class*-creation time during the call to :func:`~galois.GF`.
+These tables are built once at :obj:`~galois.FieldArray` subclass-creation time during the call to :func:`~galois.GF`.

 The exponential and logarithm lookup tables map every finite field element to a power of the primitive element